r2d2-ai/aiflow/contrib/function/coerce/README.md

 | float32 | A 32 bit float
 | float64 | A 64 bit float
 | bool | A boolean (true | false)
-| object | A aiflow object.
+| object | A AIflow object.
 Essentially a JOSN object
 | bytes | A byte data type
 | params | Parameters data type
 | array | An array type